glennmckechnie/weewx-WXgraphic/README.md

     start weewx

-    This will install a skin named WXgraphic under the skins directory and it will be enabled in weewx.conf
+    This will install a skin named WXgraphic under the skins directory and will enable it in weewx.conf

     It requires that your webserver runs php, and has access to GD.
 There is a file named PHP_verify.php within the new (www)wxgraphic server directory.
 Access that from your browser and it should present a html page that will hopefully announce your successful web server setup, if not install php for your webserver, or satisfy its other needs.

     iWhen the weewx report cycle runs it will copy the www/wxgraphic directory to your webserver once, and once only.
 It will be named wxgraphic and will be in your weewx root directory (weewx/wxgraphic) by default.
 Within that wxgraphic directory is a file named config.txt.
 That will require editing to change the configuration to suit your taste, set up.
 You have your choice of banner, banner_big, avatar or if nothing is selected, a default image.
 Only the *.png files are copied over.
 If you want the other formats (jpeg, gif) thats a manual job for you to perform.

     The data to feed wxgraphic will be transferred at each weewx report cycle to (www) wxgraphic/DATA/weewx-wxgraphic.txt via the skins/WXgraphic/DATA/weewx-graphic.txt.tmpl
     Currently no editing is required within the skin.conf file - that may change later.

+    The original script wxgraphic.php has been renamed as index.php.
+Currently, that's the only change to the original source tree.
+Your installation will not install every file from the wxgraphic_6.3 source.
+They are available in the master file , or the github repo.